MarquezProject/marquez/CONTRIBUTING.md

 * Fix or [report](https://github.com/MarquezProject/marquez/issues/new) a bug
 * Fix or improve documentation
-* Pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue) and send a pull request our way
+* Pick up a ["good first issue"](https://github.com/MarquezProject/marquez/labels/good%20first%20issue), then send a pull request our way

 We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the community.